 If your vet finds a preexisting condition that we missed, during the allocated time period, we offer to take the pet back and refund you your adoption fee in full.
 Alternatively, if you do not want to return the pet and you choose to instead provide the medical care for that pet, then he continues to be your pet and all expenses are your financial responsibility.

 We do our very best to give you a healthy pet and if that pet is not healthy we can and will continue working on making him healthy.
 We are fully committed to saving those we have taken under our wing and will gladly accept him back.

-If you adopted your pet from The Animal League, you are obligated by the contract you signed to return him to us if we have the room.
+A. If you adopted your pet from The Animal League, you are obligated by the contract you signed to return them to us if we have the room.
 However, have you considered all of your options?
 Generally there is a solution for most concerns you have about keeping your pet.
 Please review our resources as we want to keep your furry family member with you.